deesoft/yii2-console/README.md

 Feature
 -------
+### Compatible with official migrate command

 ### Partial Up, Down and Redo
 Unlike original migration that only can `up`, `down` or `redo` with migration squence.
-You can `up`, `down` and `redo` individual migration without depend it squence.
+We can `up`, `down` and `redo` individual migration without depend it squence.
 E.g, your migration history are
 ```
 	(2016-02-09 02:29:14) m160201_050050_create_table_accounting
 	(2016-02-09 02:29:14) m160201_050040_create_table_inventory